drsii/semantic-projects/demo/README.md

 - [v1.0.0](path/to/branch/version)

 ##Changelog
 Important versions listed below.
-For full history please refers to the [Changelog](CHANGELOG.md)
+Refer to the [Changelog](CHANGELOG.md) for a full history of the project.

 - [v2.0.0](CHANGELOG.md/#) - 2014-11-02 | Upgrade
 - [v1.0.7](CHANGELOG.md/#) - 2014-10-19 | Security